OchirnyamB/cs4330-final-project/java/java.md

   ```

 * Properties
-  * Getters and setters...write your own or built in?
-    * These are not built in, but they are easy to write:
+  * One of the way Java encapsulates data is through the use of getters and setters.
+They aren't built in, but are easy to write:

     ```java
     public int getSpeed() {